 - Age of transit fleet, percent above the useful life: TARC - This data is available on an ongoing basis, thus it will be updated yearly.

-To be determined.
-Data regarding the age and mileage of the transit fleet possibly exists, but it is unlikely that the percentage below the ULB was calculated historically.
+The availability of historical data of this type varies.
+Data regarding the age and mileage of the transit fleet exists, but the percentage of all types of vehicles below the ULB was not calculated historically.